 Puerto Rico &

 Ecology: This species occurs in a variety of hard-bottomed habitats, from turbid harbors to reef flats and seaward reefs (Myers 1999).
-Usually, the species occurs in small groups, but it can forms larges schools of >100 individuals (Myers 1999).
-The species feeds on algae, sponges and other invertebrates.
+Usually it occurs in small groups, but it can form large schools of >100 individuals (Myers 1999).
+The Moorish idol feeds on algae, sponges and other invertebrates.
 Larvae spend a long time in the plankton before metamorphosing at 40-75 mm TL (Burgess and Axelrod 1973; Myers 1999).

 Means of Introduction: Probable aquarium release.

 Allen, G., R. Steene, P. Humann and N. Deloach.
 2003.
 Reef Fish Identification.
 Tropical Pacific.
 New World Publications, Inc., Jacksonville, Florida and Odyssey Publications, El Cajon, California.

 Burgess, W. and H. R. Axelrod.
 1973.
 Pacific Marine Fishes.
 Book 1.
 T. F. H. Publications, Inc., Ltd.

 Galván-Magaña, F., L. A. Abitia-Cárdenas, J. Rodríguez-Romero, H. Pérez-España and H. Chávez-Ramos.
 1996.
 Systematic list of the fishes from Cerralvo Island, Baja California Sur, México.
 Ciencieas Marinas 22: 295-311.

 Myers, R. F. 1999.
 Micronesian Reef Fishes.
 A Field Guide for Divers and Aquarists.
 Coral Graphics, Davie Florida.